venom-ink-logo

 Dermal Anchors

 Caring for Dermals is slightly different from regular piercings.
-Soaking them is ill advised as it can soften up the surrounding tissue and promote migration or rejection.
-For this reason a strict L.I.T.H.A method is best, only washing the piercing long enough to remove any crustiness should you experience any.
+Soaking them is ill-advised as it can soften up the surrounding tissue and promote migration or rejection.
+For this reason, a strict L.I.T.H.A method is best, only washing the piercing long enough to remove any crustiness should you experience any.

 Physical Activities

 In most cases it is recommended to hold off for a week on any physical activity, and then you should safely be able to resume them without issue.
-Just be sure to rinse off any sweat or in the case of swimming, chlorinated water directly afterwards.
+Just be sure to rinse off any sweat or, in the case of swimming, chlorinated water directly afterwards.

 Healing Times

 Everybody is different, but there are average healing times for most piercings.
 Both initial and full.
-After initial healing you can cease with routine aftercare and just keep up with daily hygiene and treat the piercing as if it isn’t there.
+After initial healing you can cease with routine aftercare and keep up with daily hygiene and treat the piercing as if it isn’t there.

 Lobes